battle-lab/crossmap/prerequisites.md

 ### Input requirements
 The following items are required to compute cross-mappability genomewide.
-- Genome sequences (one fasta file for each chromosome)
-- Gene annotation file (Format: GTF)
-- Mappability of each k-mer (Format: bedgraph or bigWig)
-- Bowtie index for the genome

-### Software requirements
-- Linux
-- R
-  - Please make sure the path variable includes the location for `Rscript`.
-  - Please make sure the following R packages are installed: data.table, stringr, intervals, argparser, stats,
-- bowtie v1
-  - Please make sure the path variable includes the location for `bowtie`.

-Note: The program has been tested on CentOS Linux (64 bit) using R v3.5.1 and bowtie v1.2.2.

-#### Genome sequences
+#### Genome sequences (Format: FASTA)
 The genome sequences should be stored in a directory.
 The genome sequence for each chromosome should be in a fasta file in a directory.
 The file name for each chromosome should be CHRNAME.fa.
-For example, file names for human genome would look like below
+For example, file names for human genome would look like below:
 ```
 chr10.fa  chr14.fa  chr18.fa  chr21.fa  chr4.fa  chr8.fa  chrY.fa
 chr11.fa  chr15.fa  chr19.fa  chr22.fa  chr5.fa  chr9.fa